autosit/autosit.github.io/_posts/2019-04-25-colav-probabilities.md

 ## Scope
 The main goal of the project is to provide formulas or algorithms for reliable quantification of collision probability under sufficiently general circumstances to be of practical utility.
+The work will build on a master thesis being written this semester.

 ## Proposed Tasks for the 5th year project

 1. Write a survey on collision risk approaches in the scientific literature.
-2. x
+2. Formulate the collision probability problem mathematically under reasonably general assumptions.
-3. x
+3. Identify simplified cases and propose solutions for the collision probabilities in these cases.
-4. x
+4. Verify that the evaluated probabilities make sense, ideally both from an intuitive and from a frequentist perspective.
-5. x
+5. Write report.

 ## Proposed Tasks for the master thesis